Honda’s current-generation CR-V crossover was

 all-new for the 2012 model year

 and soon it will receive its mid-cycle update, which we’re expecting to be introduced this fall, for the 2015 model year.
-Today we have our first spy shots of a prototype for the updated CR-V, which looks to be receiving some significant changes to its front-end styling in addition to a few tweaks at the rear.
+The first spy shots of a prototype for the updated CR-V, revealed it would some significant changes to its front-end styling in addition to a few tweaks at the rear.
+The latest images reveal these changes in greater detail.

 Look for a design similar to that of the smaller HR-V